shadowoption/markdown-document-converter/README.md

 ### Tokens not currently supported (or only partially supported)

-The converter explicitly handles a subset of standard `marked` tokens.
-The following token categories are currently not rendered as rich DOCX features:
+The converters explicitly handle a subset of standard `marked` tokens.
+The following token categories are currently not rendered as rich DOCX/PDF features:

 - `def` tokens (link definitions) are currently ignored.
 - Raw HTML tokens (`html` / tag-like html token output) are not rendered as rich content.